 Ward committee members support the work of an elected ward councillor and report on the work of their respective portfolios on a monthly basis.
 Together with CDW's, they serve as conduits between the community and the municipality.
-Ward committees were established in the third quarter of 2021/22 financial year and members receive a monthly stipend of R1500, 00 to compensate the work that they do in their respective wards and the municipality.
+Ward committee members receive a monthly stipend of R1500, 00 to compensate the work that they do in their respective wards and the municipality.

 Ward committees are expected to hold monthly committee and community meetings in their wards and a ward forum at municipal level to be convened by the Speaker at least once each quarter (i.e. every three months).
+Office of the Speaker is currently busy with establishment of ward committees